Pre-Retirement Planning Program (PRP)

 How to Register

-If you are unable to make the current series and would like receive notification emails for future semesters, please email email@example.com, subject line: "Add to PRP notify list."
+When PRP is open for registration, we will post an announcement on this website and send an email out via the campus HR network.
+If you would like receive notification emails for future semesters, please email email@example.com, subject line: "Add to PRP notify list."

 As early as 1999, the Retirement Center recognized a need for a comprehensive program to assist faculty, academics and staff from UC Berkeley and the Lawrence Berkeley National Laboratory with the process of planning for their life after full time employment.
 The PRP program aims to help attendees plan and implement a successful strategy for their next chapter.

 Traditionally, pre-retirement planning programs emphasized the employee benefits and personal financial factors affecting one's retirement planning.
-Our dynamic and collaborative PRP focuses not only on these important issues, but also addresses wellness, living arrangements, legal and estate planning concerns, and new or part-time employment.
+Our dynamic and collaborative PRP focuses not only on these important issues, but also addresses work-life transitions, legal and estate planning concerns, and new or part-time employment.

-With expert faculty, PRP has six discrete modules that complement and build upon each other; all modules are applicable to faculty, academics and staff.
+With expert faculty, PRP modules complement and build upon each other; all modules are applicable to faculty, academics and staff.
 This program is free of charge to active faculty, academics and staff of UC Berkeley and Lawrence Berkeley National Laboratory.